rmsk2/6502profiler/README.md

 The value of `-p` is used to generate the file names of all three files in the test directory by appending the corresponding file endings `.json`, `.a` and `.lua`.
 If `-t` is specified the test driver name in the newly created test case is set to the value of `-t`.
 This value has to include the file ending (typically `.a`) and is interpreted as a file name relative to `AcmeTestDir`.
 The `-d` option is used to add a description to the test case file which is printed when the test is run.
+Through the option `-ext` an alternative file extension for the assemnly test driverfiles can be specified in case you do not like the default value of `.a`.

 ## The `list` command